Evident-Industrial/NDE_Open_File_Format/site/docs/conventions/conventions.md

 - $(X,Y,Z)$: Global referential axis.
   - It is independent of the acquisition and serves to position the data on the specimen in the real world.
   - *Origin and orientation*: Arbitrary and stays the same across files for a given specimen.
 It is usually defined by the user on the specimen with some marking or physical reference in the specimen environment.

-  - <ins>*NOTE*</ins>: Currently, the $X$, $Y$, and $Z$ axis are not used nor defined in the NDE file, but to show inspection results in 3D, one would have to translate everything to this coordinate system.
+<ins>*NOTE*</ins>: Currently, the $X$, $Y$, and $Z$ axis are not used nor defined in the NDE file, but to show inspection results in 3D, one would have to translate everything to this coordinate system.

-- $(X_w, Y_w, Z_w)$: The wedge coordinate system.
+- $(X_w, Y_w, Z_w)$: Wedge coordinate system.

-    - Note that terms *wedge* is used to describe all devices that ensure a constant positionning of a probe relative to an inspected surface.
+    - Note that the term *wedge* is used to describe all devices that maintain constant positioning of a probe relative to an inspected surface.
     - The wedge is typically positionned directly on the surface $(U,V)$ and thus link the probe position to the part.
     - *Origin and orientation*: See appropriate wedge object conventions with the appropriate technology (ex.
 UT/PAUT)  for details.